samkreter/acictl/README.md

 #### Convert

-Convert allows for generating an Azure ARM template from a Kubernetes deployment spec.
+Convert allows you to generating an Azure ARM template from a Kubernetes deployment spec.

 Running `acictl convert -f test.yaml > template.json` will generate the ARM template.
 This can be used with the azure cli to create a container instaces using